 Merimbula Skatepark Project

 This project will replace the existing aging skatepark located at Berrambool with a new facility at Ford Park, Merimbula.
 The new site is located adjacent to the existing basketball court, inclusive play area and the beach.
-This will turn this area into an active precinct for the local community.
-The skatepark can also contribute to tourism adding another activity for young families visiting the Merimbula area.

 A collection of images showing the proposed style and design of the proposed skatepark.